 Applications for the Basic Track program are open twice per year.

-- For the summer term, our online application platform opens in mid-November.
+For the summer term, our online application platform opens in the middle of November.
 After registering on the platform, the submission deadline for all required documents is January 31st.

-Applicants who pass the first round of selection will receive an invitation to one of our two-day D-Camp workshops (last week of August for the winter term, last week of February for the summer term).
+Applicants who pass the first round of selection will receive an invitation to one of our two-day D-Camp workshops (usally taking place during last week of August for the winter term, last week of February for the summer term).
 After attending the D-Camp workshop, applicants will receive a final admissions decision.

 All admitted participants contribute a participation fee of 750 Euro, which helps the organization to offset the expenses of the program.
 For current HPI students, PhD candidates, and employees of the HPI, the participation in the Basic Design Thinking program is free of charge.

-On the website of Hasso Plattner Institute you can find further information about the Basic Track course.
+On the Hasso Plattner Institute website you can find further information about the course.